abdoemadselim/Vacation-Tracking-System/README.md

 ---

 ## 🧠 Problem Definition
-Organizations struggle and consumes a bulk of time to manage employees leave requests, and it can take days for a leave request to be reviewed and acted upon, causing delays.
-To address this challenge, an automated vacation tracking system is essential to automate and speed up this process alongside saving the time and headache for both employees and the HR team.
+Organizations struggle and consume a significant amount of time managing employees leave requests, and it can take days for a leave request to be reviewed and acted upon, causing delays.
+To address this challenge, an automated vacation tracking system is essential to automate and accelerate this process while saving time and reducing frustration for both employees and the HR team
 ## 👓 Vision
-A vacation tracking system will provide the employee with a handful way to manage their own vacation time, sick leaves without having to be an expert in the company policies, It will help managers track their employees vacations and availability.
+A vacation tracking system will provide the employees with an easy way to manage their own vacation time, sick leaves without having to be an expert in the company policies.
+It will help managers track their employees' vacations and availability.
 ## 📋 Requirements
 ### Functional requirements (FR):
 1. Employees can submit a leave request with desired start and end date.
 2. Managers (approvers) can approve or reject leave requests, with the option to provide a reason for rejection.
 3. The system must support a fully automated workflow for processing leave requests based on organizational policies.
 4. The system must support automatic approval for certain types of leave or under defined conditions (e.g., short duration, sufficient balance).
-5. Employees can view his/her own leave balance.
+5. Employees can view their own leave balance.
 6. HR users can access any relevant data for any employee, including leave balance, carryovers, leave history, etc.
 7. The system must integrate with external HR systems to retrieve employee data which informs automatic workflows.
 8. The system must have a notification mechanism (e.g., email, in-app) to: